Inbound Sales Methodology

 What are the four stages of the inbound sales methodology?

 The inbound sales methodology has four stages: Identify, Connect, Explore and Advise.
-You prioritise leads showing intent, start a relevant conversation, diagnose what matters, and recommend the best next step.
+You prioritise leads showing intent, start a relevant conversation, diagnose what matters to them, and recommend the best next step.
 The goal is to guide buyers forward with helpful, personalised advice—not pressure.

 How is inbound sales different from outbound sales?

-Inbound sales is triggered by buyer intent and built around the buyer’s journey, using context and relevance.
+Inbound sales is triggered by buyer intent and built around the buyer's journey, using context and relevance.
 Outbound sales relies on interruptions like cold calls and generic pitches.
-With more B2B buyers preferring self-service, inbound helps you earn engagement by adding insight when buyers want it.
+With more B2B buyers preferring self-service and avoiding irrelevant outreach, inbound helps you earn engagement by adding insight when buyers want it.

 Does inbound sales work in the UK as well as the US?